gbejula/capstone-project/README.md

 - **Sensitive Information**
   - Use Ansible Vault for encrypting sensitive informatin.

-## IMPLEMENTATION STEPS FOR DEPLOYMENT.
+## Implementation Steps for Deployment.

 ### Phase I